 Encouraging employee brand advocates is important to successfully build a company's brand from the inside out.
 Fortifying internal branding can create brand equity, and it can potentially aid in the development of new business.
 Another positive outcome will be an increase in talent applying for positions with the organization.
 A powerful brand can be leveraged in many ways.
 If you think branding is solely the function of your marketing team – think again.
 There is a unique contribution that each member of your team has to offer.
-An excellent metric for internal branding success is through employee brand advocates.
+Employee brand advocates are the key to successful internal branding.
 Finding ways to inspire team support is golden.
-It sounds simple, but you’d be surprised that it’s not as easy as it seems.
-What’s not surprising is most employees aren’t vested in “things” they perceive to have little to do with their direct job.
-Time is precious, and employees make decisions regarding what amount of time they’ll give up especially if they don’t see how it advantages them.
+Although it sounds simple, it’s not as easy as it seems.
+Employees aren’t vested in things that have little to do with their direct job.
+Time is precious, and employees make decisions regarding what amount of time they’ll give up especially if they don’t see how it benefits them.

 How To Encourage Employee Brand Advocates

 If your goal is to create employee brand advocates, it’s impossible to do if your team feels forced or obligated to participate.
 Below are suggestions that will require the team to be engaged and a few that are practical ways to help build a team of brand ambassadors.